Treatment Center Setting

 Dr. Patrice M. Muchowski

-Dr. Patrice M. Muchowski, vice president of clinical services since 1988, is also an associate in the University of Massachusetts Medical School’s Department of Psychiatry and a clinical instructor in Harvard University’s Department of Psychology.
+Dr. Patrice M. Muchowski, Sr. Vice President of Clinical Services since 2018, and Vice President of Clinical Services since 1988, is also an associate in the University of Massachusetts Medical School’s Department of Psychiatry and a clinical instructor in Harvard University’s Department of Psychology.
 Dr. Muchowski holds a doctor of science degree and a master’s of science degree from Boston University, in addition to the following professional certifications: National Certified Addiction Counselor (NAADAC), Certified Alcohol and Drug Abuse Counselor (CADAC), Master Addictions Counselor (MAC), and Proficiency in the Treatment of Alcohol and other Psychoactive Substance Use Disorders (APA).

 Rehabs.com 360 Guide

 AdCare Hospital was founded in 1984 in response to demand for alcohol and drug treatment.
-Located just off Interstate 290, this Worcester branch of AdCare Hospital offers short-term inpatient rehab and outpatient (OP) for adult men and women, as well as medically monitored detox services.
+Located just off Interstate 290, this Worcester branch of AdCare Hospital is one of 33 (9.3 percent) in the state that offers short-term inpatient rehab for adult men and women, along with outpatient programs (OP).
+It is also one of the only 28 (7.9 percent) treatment centers in the state where medically monitored detox services are available.

 TREATMENT & ASSESSMENT

-All patients receive a comprehensive medical history review, physical screening, and bio-behavioral assessment upon admission.
+All clients receive a comprehensive medical history review, physical screening, and bio-behavioral assessment upon admission.
 During detox, clients receive 24-hour monitoring and daily medical rounds.

 Treatment is individualized in both programs and consists of individual and group therapy, 12-step meetings, relapse prevention workshops, classes on self-help skills, educational sessions, and family education and counseling.